 New Mexico Music Commission Key Projects

-In 2009, the legislature approved a bill making the commission a permanent part of state government in New Mexico.
-As of November 2016, there is a part-time staff of one and ten Governor-appointed volunteer Music Commissioners.
+The New Mexico Legislature approved a Bill making the Commission a permanent part of state government in 2009.
+As of September 2017, the Commission has eight Governor-appointed volunteer Music Commissioners and one half-time administrator.
 The Commission provides educational and economic development resources for musicians and music-related industries.
 Since its inception, the New Mexico Music Commission has undertaken a number of significant projects.
 Among them:

 - Approved a comprehensive three-year strategic plan for the Music Commission, seeking public input through its development process.

 - Approved the Platinum Music Awards (a lifetime achievement in music award) as an annual fundraiser and signature event for the Music Commission, with an awards ceremony to take place at the Lensic in Santa Fe.
 David Schwartz, NMMC Chair 2013-2016, returned to the Music Commission Foundation to head up fundraising and production for the annual event.

 - A two-year contract was signed to continue the State Historic Sites Concerts series begun in 2015.
 AMP Concerts and promoter Janey Potts won the public bid to promote the concerts.
 The concert series is a joint partnership between the New Mexico Music Commission, New Mexico Arts, the Department of Cultural Affairs, State Historic Sites, and AMP Concerts.

 - The NM Tour was initiated in partnership with New Mexico Arts, sponsoring New Mexico-based musicians performing at non-profit venues in rural New Mexico.

 - The Music Commission sponsored the La Cueva High School Camerata, under the direction of Rebecca Simons, at the Department of Cultural Affairs ‘Culture Day’ at the Roundhouse during the 2016 Legislative session.